 The federal government should support research programs to develop innovative and practical solar technology.
-Additionally, the federal government should promote financing mechanisms that stimulate and incentivize the adoption and installation of solar technologies for residential, commercial and municipal use.
+Additionally, the federal government should promote financing mechanisms that stimulate and incentivize the adoption and installation of technologies residential. solar for commercial and municipal use.

 c.
 Wind